Ex-Kleiner partner wins bid to keep discrimination case in public eye

-SAN FRANCISCO (Reuters) - A high-profile Silicon Valley sex discrimination lawsuit moved closer to a trial after a panel of justices ruled that venture capital firm Kleiner Perkins Caufield & Byers cannot take a former partner’s claims to arbitration.
+SAN FRANCISCO, June 26 (Reuters) - A high-profile Silicon Valley sex discrimination lawsuit moved closer to a trial after a panel of justices ruled that venture capital firm Kleiner Perkins Caufield & Byers cannot take a former partner’s claims to arbitration.

 The suit, which pits former partner Ellen Pao against one of Silicon Valley’s most storied venture firms, alleges harassment, discrimination and retaliation.
 It became the talk of the Valley last year with its references to an affair and its allegations - denied by the firm - of sexual advances and sexist behavior.